 A different antibody persists long-term after the infection has cleared.
 This antibody keeps you immune from future infection.
 A blood test can detect this second antibody which shows if you have had hepatitis A in the past, and that you are now immune.

 If hepatitis A is suspected, your doctor may also suggest other blood tests called liver function tests.
 These measure the activity of chemicals (enzymes) and other substances made in the liver.
-This gives a general guide as to whether your liver is inflamed, and how well it is working.
+This gives a general guide as to whether your liver is inflamed and how well it is working.
 See the separate leaflet called Liver Function Tests for more details.

 Are there any possible complications?

-Somewhere between 1 to 2 in 10 people who get hepatitis A infection will seem to recover but will then have a return (relapse) of their symptoms between about 1 and 3 months after their original illness.
+Somewhere between 1 to 2 in 10 people who get hepatitis A infection will seem to recover but will then have a return (relapse) of their symptoms between about one and three months after their original illness.
 This is because the infection hadn't cleared completely.
 This relapse will have similar symptoms to the initial illness.
 Some people can have a relapse of their symptoms more than once.

 What is the treatment for hepatitis A?

 Treatment is aimed at relieving your symptoms.
 It is common to feel more tired than usual when you have hepatitis A so you may need to have plenty of rest.
 Your doctor may be able to suggest some painkillers and some antisickness medication if needed.
-To help ease the symptom of itch, keep cool, wear loose clothing and avoiding hot baths or showers.
+To help ease the symptom of itch, keep cool, wear loose clothing and avoid hot baths or showers.
 Avoiding fatty foods may help to reduce the feeling of sickness.
 Also, you should not drink alcohol whilst you are ill.

 During your illness, your doctor may also want to keep a check on how your liver is working by repeating blood tests from time to time to look at this.